Automobile repair shop: Types

 Automotive garages and repair shops can be divided into following categories:

 Service station

 First appearing in the early 1900s, many filling stations offered vehicle repair services as part of their full service operation.
-This once popular trend has declined significantly over the years as many locations found it more profitable to exchange vehicle service bays for grocery isles, which ultimately lead to the emergence of the quick oil change industry.
+This once popular trend has declined significantly over the years as many locations found it more profitable to exchange vehicle service bays for grocery isles, which ultimately led to the emergence of the quick oil change industry.

 Lubrication/safety shop

 Commonly referred to as a quick lube or express service shop, this type of facility specializes in preventive maintenance and safety inspections rather than repairs.
 Product sales are typically limited to automotive fluids, belts and hoses.
 With a focus on basic procedures, labor is often performed by entry-level technicians which simplifies the business overhead resulting in a less expensive service as compared to a traditional automotive workshop.

 New car dealership

 In the United States, new car dealerships have service departments that are certified by their respective OEM (Original Equipment Manufacturer) to perform warranty and recall repairs.
 Customer-pay repairs can also be completed, however most service departments tend to only work on the vehicle brand of which they are a dealer.
 Dealership technicians must complete additional training provided by the OEM, and in doing so become specialized and certified for that particular vehicle make.